ibm-watson-iot/iot-java/README.md

 iot-java
 ========
 The Java Client Library can be used to connect to the [IBM Internet of Things (IoT) Foundation](https://internetofthings.ibmcloud.com/).
-The library has both
+The library has following sections,

-* Application APIs, as well as,
 * Device APIs.
 (Refer to https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdeviceclient/java_cli_for_devices.rst for more documentation)
+* Device management support (Refer to https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst for documentation)
+* Application APIs,

 Use the Java Client Library for the following activities:

 * Subscribe to device events, device status, application status
+* Perform one or more device management activities like reboot, factory reset, Firmware update, location update and diagnostic update
 * Register Devices, de-register devices and retrieve information about devices
 * Retrieve Historian Information